-- (a) useful level of polymorphism (indicated, for example, by PIC (polymorphism information content: see Glossary) value obtained on a set of representative varieties); - (b) repeatability within, and reproducibility between, laboratories in terms of scoring data; - (c) known distribution of the markers throughout the genome (i.e. map position), which whilst not being essential, is useful information and helps to avoid the selection of markers that may be linked; - (d) the avoidance, as far as possible, of markers with "null" alleles (i.e. an allele whose effect is an absence of a PCR product at the molecular level), which again is not essential, but advisable.
+- (a) useful level of polymorphism; - (b) repeatability within, and reproducibility between, laboratories in terms of scoring data; - (c) known distribution of the markers throughout the genome (i.e. map position), which whilst not being essential, is useful information and helps to avoid the selection of markers that may be linked; and - (d) the avoidance, as far as possible, of markers with "null" alleles (i.e. an allele whose effect is an absence of a PCR product at the molecular level), which again is not essential, but advisable.